birajnp/Code-Review/_episodes/01-introduction.md

 ## Summary
 Collaborative Construction is a heterogeneous topic that is important throughout project lifetimes and has many different goals.
-The mechanics of review are separate from what to review.
+The mechanics of reviews are separate from what to review.
 Think of code reviews like editing a manuscript to get into the right frame of mind and always remember the other developer is a person.
 Your relationship may last several years or just this PR, but they